 If you have a demanding cat, you’ll need to coach her out of this pushy behavior.
 This is done by ignoring any unwanted behavior and rewarding positive actions.
 If your cat meows loudly to demand affection, ignore her.
 It’s tough, but necessary.

 She’ll grow weary and stop eventually, and then you can give her attention.
 Your cat will quickly realize that being quiet and patient earns more rewards than yelling.

 A clingy cat needs to be treated differently.
 These cats are acting this way for a reason.
 If she’s sick or stressed, ignoring her pleas for help will make them worse.

 The only way to know is through a process of elimination.
 Ensure that your cat isn’t feeling stressed by a change in routine.

 Beyond this, you may need to see a vet.
 A physical check-up, including testing blood and urine, will reveal any potential illness.

 If your pet is healthy and has no reason to be anxious, you can relax.
-They’re pushing their luck to see how much demanding behavior they can get away with.
+She’s pushing her luck to see how much demanding behavior she can get away with.

-You may have some trying times ahead as you train your cat, but they’re entirely fixable.
+You may have some trying times ahead as you train your cat, but it’s entirely fixable.

 If your cat is looking for more attention than usual, there will be a reason.
 Often, this is a mental or physical health concern.